Oka tubes in holomorphic line bundles: Introduction

-If $(E,h)$ is a hermitian line bundle as in the theorem then the unit circle bundle $\{|e|_h=1\}$ splits $E$ into a relatively compact Oka domain $\{|e|_h<1\}$ and an unbounded hyperbolic domain $\{|e|_h>1\}$.
-A phenomenon of this type was first observed by Forstneri\v c and Wold \cite{ForstnericWold2023IMRN} who showed that, under a mild assumption on a closed {\em unbounded} convex set $K \subset \C^n$ $(n>1)$, its complement $\C^n \setminus K$ is an Oka domain.
+With $(E,h)$ as in part (b) of the theorem, the circle bundle $\{e\in E:|e|_h=1\}$ splits $E$ into a relatively compact Oka domain $\{|e|_h<1\}$ and a hyperbolic domain $\{|e|_h>1\}$.
+A phenomenon of this type was first observed by Forstneri\v c and Wold \cite{ForstnericWold2024IMRN} who showed that, under a mild assumption on an unbounded closed convex set $K \subset \C^n$ $(n>1)$, its interior $\mathring K$ is Kobayashi hyperbolic while its complement $\C^n \setminus K$ is an Oka domain.

-Note that the natural projection $\Delta_h(E)\to G_{m,n}$ in Theorem \ref{th:main1} is a holomorphic submersion which is a topological fibre bundle, the base and the total space are Oka manifolds, yet its fibres are Kobayashi hyperbolic.
-(In particular, it is not an Oka map since the fibres of an Oka map are Oka manifolds, see \cite[Proposition 3.14]{Forstneric2023Indag}.)
-The following proposition shows that this surprising phenomenon does not occur in holomorphic fibre bundles.
+Note that the natural projection $\Delta_h(E)\to \CP^n$ in Theorem \ref{th:projective} is a holomorphic submersion and a topological fibre bundle, its base and total space are Oka manifolds in case (b), yet its fibres are Kobayashi hyperbolic.
+In particular, it is not an Oka map (see Definition \ref{def:Okamap}) since the fibres of an Oka map are Oka manifolds (see \cite[Proposition 3.14]{Forstneric2023Indag}).
+We now show that this phenomenon does not occur in holomorphic fibre bundles.

-\begin{proposition} If $E\to X$ is a holomorphic fibre bundle whose fibre $Y$ is Kobayashi hyperbolic with $\dim Y>0$, then the total space $E$ is not an Oka manifold. \end{proposition}
+\begin{proposition} If $E\to X$ is a holomorphic fibre bundle on a connected complex manifold $X$ whose fibre $Y$ is Kobayashi hyperbolic with $\dim Y>0$, then $E$ is not an Oka manifold. \end{proposition}

-\begin{proof} We may assume that $X$ is connected.
-Let $\pi:\wt X\to X$ be the universal covering.
-The fibre bundle $\pi^*E\to \wt X$ has the same fibre $Y$.
-Since $Y$ is hyperbolic, there are no nontrivial holomorphic maps to the automorphism group $\Aut(Y)$ (see Kobayashi \cite[Theorem 5.4.5]{Kobayashi1998}), and hence this is a flat bundle.
-Since the base $\wt X$ is simply connected, it follows that the bundle $\pi^*E\to \wt X$ is trivial, isomorphic to $\wt X\times Y$ (see Royden \cite[Corollary 1]{Royden1974}).
-Obviously, this manifold is not Oka due to the hyperbolic factor $Y$.
-Since the natural map $\pi^*E \to E$ is a holomorphic covering map and the class of Oka manifolds is invariant under such maps (see \cite[Proposition 5.6.3]{Forstneric2017E}), the manifold $E$ is not Oka either. \end{proof}
+\begin{proof} Let $\pi:\wt X\to X$ be the universal covering.
+The pullback bundle $\pi^*E\to \wt X$ has the same fibre $Y$.
+Since $Y$ is hyperbolic, there are no nontrivial holomorphic maps to its holomorphic automorphism group $\Aut(Y)$ (see Kobayashi \cite[Theorem 5.4.5]{Kobayashi1998}), so this is a flat bundle.
+Since $\wt X$ is simply connected, it follows that the bundle $\pi^*E\to \wt X$ is trivial, isomorphic to $\wt X\times Y$ (see Royden \cite[Corollary 1]{Royden1974}).
+This manifold is not Oka due to the hyperbolic factor $Y$.
+Since the natural map $\pi^*E \to E$ is a holomorphic covering map and the class of Oka manifolds is invariant under such maps (see \cite[Proposition 5.6.3]{Forstneric2017E}), $E$ is not Oka. \end{proof}